YonatanReuvenIsraeli/Windows-To-Go-Creation-Tool/README.md

 **Pro Tip:**

-Explore the potential of crafting Windows 11 installations on MBR partitions for enhanced flexibility.
+Explore the potential of crafting Windows 11 installations on Legacy BIOS for enhanced flexibility.
 Engage with this powerful tool today and experience the freedom of portable Windows workspaces, crafted with the assurance of Microsoft's native capabilities.